Please Select Your Location

 Beyond that, it all really depends on what kind of virtual experience you’re interested in.
 You can do a lot with just controllers or wrist trackers, but for more intuitive interactions with others, a complete face tracker may be the thing for you.
 And if you’re looking to perform or utilize your legs in VR, full-body trackers are what you’ll want.

-(Speaking of full-body tracking, check out what you can do with the VIVE Ultimate Tracker, our new self-tracking accessory that's powered by computer vision.)
+Speaking of full-body tracking, check out what you can do with the VIVE Ultimate Tracker, our new self-tracking accessory powered by computer vision and the winner of a Laval Virtual Award.

 This inside-out tracker is sure to redefine how we interact in XR.

 We hope this overview has given you a clearer understanding of the critical role tracking plays in virtual reality.
-In our next post in this series, we’ll dive into the different kinds of VR that are available out there.
-Stay tuned!
+Check out our products to learn even more about the VR experience!